hey-tommy/thrive-devops-takehome/docs/ADRs/001-canary-eks-rationale.md

 - **Limited future extensibility**: Blue-Green deployment is binary and rigid.
 It lacks phased rollout semantics and does not support nuanced traffic control.
 - **Poor reusability**: Much of the configuration (e.g., CodeDeploy setup, target group juggling) is non-transferable to Canary or K8s patterns.
-- **Low “wow” factor**: Blue-Green is seen as safe but conservative.
+- **Low “wow” factor**: Blue-Green offers safe but conservative optics.
 In a portfolio take-home context, it under-delivers on signaling strength.

 ---